elibroftw/blog.elijahlopez.ca/content/posts/university/bu-493-behavioural-finance.md

 - proposed utility function &rarr; people want highest utility
 - bias towards value

+### About Biases

+- Most systematic errors are from biases
+- Emotional and cognitive biases

+### System 1

+- automatic
+- skillful system 1 through training, experience, and tacit knowledge
+- thinking takes a lot of effort, our brains conserve energy by relying on short cuts such as heuristics - can lead to biases (e.g. confirmation bias, anchoring, halo effect, priming, availability, sunk cost fallacy, loss aversion)

+### System 2

+- contemplative decision making
+- more holistic, somewhat self-aware
+- new, unfamiliar, complicated
+- can still be influenced by biases; e.g. bounded rationality pushing us to seek shortcuts

+### Certainty over Uncertainty

+- inconsistent risk taking choices
+- nature of uncertainty and situation can change risk seeking or averse behaviour

 ### Prospect Theory

+- Different way to look at utility
+- Loss aversion (gain and loss not the same)
+- Framing of risks has an impact
 - miscalculation of risk to reward due to the framework used
 - framing
 - manipulation of people
 - common outcomes (bias)
+- Allais paradox
   - good loss aversion question: lose 100% change to lose $750 or 75% chance to lose $1000 and 25% change to lose nothing.
+- reference (expectations) changes behaviour
+- _hedonic editing_: framing losses and gains as differently

+### Ridging Finance Scandal

+- Limited partnership
+- Couple that worked for ridging finance
+- Create their own private lending firm
+- Securitized or funded the loan and sold it to Bay St.

+### Morbidity vs Mortality

+Higher probability to be financially hurt from being disabled than family is from death.
+Therefore, probably best to purchase disability insurance instead of life insurance.

+### Endowment Effect

+- owning something gives it more value than not owning it
+- somewhat like sunk-cost fallacy
+- house money effect: putting away initial capital and gambling with the "wins"
+- mental accounting / portfolio layering

 ## Chapter 2 Asset Pricing, Market Efficiency, Agency and Relationships